CBD and meditation: the calming combo

 Like meditation, CBD works to help treat anxiety, stress, and chronic pain—all physical and mental barriers that can make meditation challenging.
 Because CBD is being increasingly used with yoga practices to help naturally improve state of mind and body, CBD and meditation can also work hand in hand to help people achieve a more relaxed, comfortable state.

-As mobile apps, online courses and even meditation studios pop up across the country, there is still a misconception that meditation is simply clearing the mind of all thoughts.
-Really, meditation is a practice to observe thoughts with no judgement, attaining awareness and focus, and finding positivity and connectivity with your thoughts and mind.
+As mobile apps, online courses, and even meditation studios popping up across the country, there is still a misconception that meditation is simply clearing the mind of all thoughts.
+Really, meditation is a practice to observe thoughts with no judgment, attaining awareness and focus, and finding positivity and connectivity with your thoughts and mind.
 Meditation has been proven to create clarity, feelings of calmness and relaxation, improve focus and concentration–and most importantly reduce stress and anxiety.

 It’s no wonder that a study by the National Health Interview Survey (NHIS) in the US found that the use of meditation has tripled among American adults from 2012 to 2017 from 4.1% to 14.2%.